 - Cooperation clause that obligates the subrecipient to cooperate with any future government review, audit, or investigation;

-- Acknowledgement by subrecipients of having read and understood the federal grant requirements laid out in 2 CFR 200;
+- Acknowledgement signed and in writing by subrecipients of having read and understood the federal grant requirements laid out in 2 CFR 200;

 - Language detailing the mechanism for the recovery of misspent grant money;